liamhv31/Projects/Phishing Investigations/The-Greenholt-Phish.md

 **Answer**: SWT_#09674321____PDF__.CAB

 ### Question 10 - What is the SHA256 hash of the file attachment?
 There are a couple different ways you can do this.
-The easiest is to save the attachement (do **not** double-click it, do **not** open it) from the email and use the command line to show the hash value.
+The easiest is to save the attachment (do **not** double-click it, do **not** open it) from the email and use the command line to show the hash value.
 You can do this on Linux by doing the following: `sha256sum SWT_#09674321____PDF__.CAB`.

 <img width="957" height="845" alt="image" src="https://github.com/user-attachments/assets/5e73c63e-925b-4312-ac3b-e64b3147d080" />
 <img width="459" height="137" alt="image" src="https://github.com/user-attachments/assets/34cc5d3b-af5b-487c-ae67-bdb83a44dee3" />

-If you can though, I would **highly** recommend that you do this in a VM or sandbox to be extra safe in case of accidently opening or running anything.
-Basically a system that is used for the purpose of analysis and can be disposed of after, without having the risk of infecting the network.
+If you can though, I would **highly** recommend that you do this in a VM or sandbox to be extra safe in case of accidentally opening or running anything.
+This is typically a disposable system used specifically for malware analysis, without having the risk of infecting the network.
 In a real SOC environment, you _should_ have sandboxing in place automatically that sends any attachments directly from the email to this sandbox for automatic detonation and analysis.

 **Answer**: 2e91c533615a9bb8929ac4bb76707b2444597ce063d84a4b33525e25074fff3f